-Close proximity to natural bounty defines Portland cuisine, and hyper-local offerings are nearly as common at food carts as they are at fine restaurants.
+Close proximity to rich farmland defines Portland cuisine, and hyper-local offerings are nearly as common at food carts as they are at fine restaurants.
 Here are a few of the city’s many eateries that feature plates straight from the farm.

 The Ace Hotel’s neighboring dining hall is the place to see, be seen, and experience farm-driven Northwest cuisine.
 At Clyde Common, look for prosciutto-wrapped trout with lemon, greens, mushrooms and a fried egg, or indulge in the pork belly with fresh beans, cipollini onions and pesto, but don’t be surprised if other diners sneak a peek from around the long communal tables.
 Boasting one of the best cocktail selections in Portland, this downtown hot spot seamlessly takes you from happy hour to dinner to late-night drinks.
 Tip: To sample the menu without the crowds, head in for the weekly lunch specials.

 This jewel box of a restaurant tucked away near Northeast Alberta Street sets the bar for seasonally inspired, Italian-influenced fare.
 Each week the entire DOC menu is revamped based on the best of what’s available.
 Incarnations might include poached duck eggs, rabbit and bacon terrine, or risotto with spinach-pesto-roasted pepitas.
 The intimate setting, with diners seated just a few steps away from the cozy kitchen, enhances an already romantic vibe.